ethstorage/es-node/README.md

 env ES_NODE_STORAGE_MINER=<miner> ES_NODE_PRIVATE_KEY=<private_key> docker compose up
 ```
 #### Docker as a background process
-Or you can use `run-docker.sh` that builds an es-node Docker image and launch a container in the background:
+Or you can use `run-docker.sh` that builds an es-node Docker image and launches a container in the background:
 ```sh
 env ES_NODE_STORAGE_MINER=<miner> ES_NODE_PRIVATE_KEY=<private_key> ./run-docker.sh
 ```